LinaSachuk/NobelData/README.md

 ![Screenshot](3.png)

-Using amCharts 4 for Radar Chart.
+Using amCharts dataviz libraries (https://www.amcharts.com/) for Radar Chart.
 Radar chart is used to display directional or circular visual representation of a 2-dimensional data

 ![Screenshot](4.png)

-Using amCharts 4 for Word Cloud Chart.
+Using amCharts dataviz libraries (https://www.amcharts.com/) for Word Cloud Chart.
 It helps visualize weight or importance of individual words from a keyword list from Nobel Prize Winners Motivations.

 ![Screenshot](5.png)